OSEA Collective Bargaining Agreement

 - The grievance and arbitration procedure of this agreement shall not be utilized to resolve any dispute brought by any member of the bargaining unit arising out of this article.

-- Each year, OSEA will notify the District of any change in the dues or fair share amount.
+- Each year, OSEA will notify the District of any change in the dues amount.

-- OSEA may attend pre-service activities and new hire orientations.
-The District will provide OSEA with reasonable access to employees within the bargaining unit.
+- The District will provide OSEA with reasonable access to employees within the bargaining unit.

-- For the purpose of newly hired employees, reasonable access means the right to meet with new employees, without loss of compensation or leave benefits, within 30 calendar days from the date of hire for a period of at least 30 minutes, but not more than 120 minutes before, during or after new employee orientation, or when the District does not conduct a new employee orientation, at individual or group meetings scheduled by OSEA.
+- For the purpose of newly hired employees, reasonable access means the right to meet with new employees at new employee orientation or, when the District does not conduct a new employee orientation, at individual or group meetings scheduled by OSEA, without loss of compensation or leave benefits, within thirty (30) calendar days from the date of hire for a period of at least thirty (30) minutes, but not more than one hundred twenty (120) minutes.
 This section is not intended to include pre-service meetings or activities.

 - For the purpose of employees in the bargaining unit who are not new employees, reasonable access means the right to meet with employees during the employees’ regular work hours at the employees’ regular work location to investigate and discuss grievances, workplace-related complaints and other matters relating to employment relations.